chadwhitacre/openpath/_posts/2024-01-25-questioning-the-value-of-open-source-software.md

 [GHTorrent](https://gousios.org/bibliography/G13.html) and
 [BuiltWith](https://builtwith.com/).
 The appendix on the goods market analysis of the value of Open Source seems helpful.
 The data on the number of programmers responsible for producing the bulk of OSS (p.
-20) is intriguing.
+20) is quite intriguing.
 I'm going to have to revisit my assumption in [my previous post](https://openpath.chadwhitacre.com/2024/the-open-source-sustainability-crisis/) that "[t]he sustainable Open Source community taken as a whole will be roughly the same size" as a big tech company, i.e., 10,000 to 100,000 engineers.
 It